zenflip/tradecraft/docs/does-a-stop-loss-help.md

 **Wide stop + small position + low leverage = freedom to ride the real move.**
 **Tight stop + big position + high leverage = guaranteed frustration.**

-## Extend the logic to using margin or borrowed funds
+## Extend the logic to higher leverage

-Let's extend this logic to using margin or borrowed funds (Kraken, AAVE, etc.), where leverage is built in but risk must still be controlled.
+Let's extend this logic to higher leverage scenarios, where leverage is built in but risk must still be controlled.

 ### 1. Your baseline